Princeton Profile 2015-16

 Princeton University is a vibrant community of scholarship and learning that stands in the nation’s service and in the service of all nations.
-Its educational mission is to prepare students to help address the challenges of the future.
-To this end, the University aims to enroll the most capable students from all parts of the world and to provide them with an educational experience that strengthens their intellects, sharpens their skills, expands their horizons and prepares them for leadership — aiming in all that it does for the highest possible standards of excellence.
+Its educational mission is to prepare students to pursue meaningful lives and to help address the challenges of the future.
+To this end, the University aims to enroll the most capable students from all parts of the world and to provide them with an educational experience that strengthens their intellects, sharpens their skills, expands their horizons and prepares them for leadership — all while pursuing the highest possible standards of excellence.

 The “Profile” answers the most frequently asked questions about Princeton and highlights many of the diverse resources available on campus, including our generous need-based financial aid program.
-Additionally, the publication offers a quick reference to many of the academic, cultural, recreational, economic and community activities that enrich this University and all whom it touches.
-For more information, visit the University’s homepage at www.princeton.edu.
+Additionally, the booklet offers a quick reference to many of the academic, cultural, recreational, economic and community activities that enrich this University and all whom it touches.
+For more information, visit the Princeton website at www.princeton.edu.

 In the Nation’s Service and in the Service of All Nations